 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly specifies the tools (LiME, Volatility 3), the concrete actions (extracting process lists, network connections, bash history, kernel modules, injected code), and when to use it (incident response on compromised Linux systems).
-It is concise, uses third person voice, and contains highly distinctive trigger terms that minimize conflict risk.
+This is a strong skill description that clearly specifies the tools (LiME, Volatility 3), the concrete actions (extracting process lists, network connections, bash history, kernel modules, injected code), and when to use it (incident response on compromised Linux systems).
+It uses proper third-person voice and is concise without being vague.
+The only minor improvement could be adding a few more trigger term variations like 'memory forensics' or 'memory dump'.

 | Dimension | Reasoning | Score |